 In addition to providing a variety of multidisciplinary-use classrooms, the new Health Sciences Building will feature an anatomy lab and “skills lab suite” where students across different programs can participate in clinical simulations and practice working toward common goals.

 The building’s IPE commons is a place where students from all the health sciences can gather between classes to engage in discussions or group work.
-Other informal shared spaces include a quiet study area, the collaboration lobby, a communal kitchen and library.
+Other informal shared spaces include a quiet study area, a collaboration lobby, a communal kitchen and library.

 “It’s not just about what happens in the classroom,” Godwin says.
 “We want students working together in diverse teams outside of class too, but to do that they need somewhere to congregate.”

-To learn more about supporting the new building and opportunities for recognition through naming a space, please contact Megan Ingram, assistant dean for advancement at the UW School of Public Health, at email@example.com or 206-616-7197.
+To learn more about supporting the new building and opportunities for recognition through naming a space, please contact Megan Ingram, associate dean for advancement at the UW School of Public Health, at email@example.com or 206-616-7197.
 See a complete list of naming opportunities.